awsdocs/amazon-ecs-developer-guide/doc_source/ECS_instances.md

 # Amazon ECS Container Instances<a name="ECS_instances"></a>

 An Amazon ECS container instance is an Amazon EC2 instance that is running the Amazon ECS container agent and has been registered into a cluster\.
-When you run tasks with Amazon ECS, your tasks using the EC2 launch type are placed on your active container instances\.
+When you run tasks with Amazon ECS using the EC2 launch type, your tasks are placed on your active container instances\.

 **Note**
 Tasks using the Fargate launch type are deployed onto infrastructure managed by AWS, so this topic does not apply\.